single-spa/zh-hans.single-spa.js.org/website/versioned_docs/version-5.x/layout-definition.md

 ---
 id: layout-definition
-title: Layout Definition
+title: Layout 定义
-sidebar_label: Layout Definition
+sidebar_label: Layout 定义
 ---

 A layout is a combination of HTMLElements, routes, and [single-spa applications](/docs/building-applications/).
 Layout is defined statically in your [root config](/docs/configuration/) to handle your top level routes and dom elements.
 Single-spa-layout should not be used outside of the root config; instead, a UI framework (React, Angular, Vue) should handle layouts within the applications.